xdbfoundation/xdb-digitalbits-sdk/README.md

 6. Add `import "./shim";` to the top of `index.js`
 7. `yarn add @digitalbits-blockchain/xdb-digitalbits-sdk`

-There is also a [sample](https://github.com/fnando/rn-digitalbits-sdk-sample) that you can follow.

 #### Using in an Expo managed workflow

 1. Add the following postinstall script: